 An increasing number of Ugandan farmers are now able to instantly send and receive money as they engage in their agricultural activities because of mobile money services.
-These services have penetrated rural areas, where over three in 10 adults (34%) now have active financial accounts.
-Overall, four in 10 (39%) Ugandans have financial services accounts, with mobile money leading the way to financial inclusion, as more than a third of adults (35%) have mobile money accounts.
+These services have penetrated rural areas, where four in 10 adults (40%) now have active financial accounts.
+Similarly, four in 10 (40%) Ugandans have financial services accounts, with mobile money leading the way to financial inclusion, as more than a third of adults (38%) have mobile money accounts.

 Of Uganda’s 35 million people, 76% live in rural areas and nearly 8 million of them are poor.
 Expanding access to mobile money services is helping to facilitate much-needed financial security, enabling individuals to pursue educational opportunities and maintain their livelihoods without relying on friends or family.